huangli712/iQIST/README.md

 ### Documentation

 see iQIST/doc/manual/ug.pdf (We are sorry.
-Currently this manual is far away from completeness).
+Currently this manual is far away from completeness, so we remove it temporally from the release).

 ### Development